optiones/optiones-github.io/Home.md

 # Coding guidelines

 ## Strict Mode
-Include 'use strict' in each .js file.
+Include at the beginning of each .js file:

+    'use strict';

 More details on strict mode: